jlefever/shopizer-notes/README.md

 elasticsearch.bat
 ```

-On macOs or Linux, use `./elasticsearch` instead of the `.bat` file.
+On macOS or Linux, use `./elasticsearch` instead of the `.bat` file.

 2. Start Shopizer.